zero-one-group/welcome-entry-level/README.md

 ## How to Apply

-Please send your CV and/or Portofolio to info@zero-one-group.com and cc doni@zero-one-group.com.
+Please send your CV and/or portofolio to info@zero-one-group.com and cc doni@zero-one-group.com.
+Typically, the interview process consists of a technical interview, a general interview and a skill test.
-All the process will conducted asynchronously except for the interviews.

 **[⬆ back to top](#contents)**

 ## What Can I Do to Improve My Chances of Getting Accepted

-- Completion of MOOCs.
-- Open-source contributions.
+- Complete related online courses.
+- Contribute to open-source software.
-- Side projects or a software portofolio.
+- Work on your side projects or software portofolio.
-- Participating in tech communities.
+- Participate in your local tech communities.
-- Diving deep into TypeScript or static typing in general.
+- Dive deep into TypeScript or static typing in general.
-- Experience with testing.
+- Practice and get comfortable with automated testing.
-- Experience in designing your own CI/CD pipeline.
+- Design and experiment with your own CI/CD pipelines.
-- Impressing us with your (Neo)Vim setup! hahah we're just joking 😆 (or are we? 🤔)
+- Impressing us with your (Neo)Vim setup! haha we're just joking 😆 (or are we? 🤔)

 **[⬆ back to top](#contents)**